 Icon fonts are used to include certain standard icons in your website content.
-The Font ‘Awesome’ is a particularly good example of these that offers many advantages over other icon fonts.
-Originally designed by Dave Gandy for use with Twitter Bootstrap, Font Awesome can be used with WordPress by using the Font Awesome Icons plugin designed by Rachel Baker.
+The Font ‘Awesome’ is a good example that offers many advantages over other icon fonts.
+We also suggest using Icon fonts from Freepik as a good alternative.

 Here is a brief introduction to such fonts and where the Awesome font fits into a style that may still be in its infancy.

 Why Use Icon Fonts